Hinduism in Pakistan: Demographics

-The 1961 Census of Pakistan (Volume 1 – page 24 of Part II – Statement 2.19) released historical estimates to the nearest thousandth on the religious composition of the country for 60 years prior by amalgamating figures from administrative divisions that would ultimately compose regions situated in West Pakistan (contemporary Pakistan) taken from past decadal censuses in British India.
-These historical census estimates detailed that Hindus numbered approximately 2,327,000 persons and comprised roughly 17.1 percent of the total population in 1901, followed by a decline to around 2,267,000 persons or to 14.1 percent in 1911.
-The Hindu population would rise to approximately 2,523,000 persons in 1921, with the share of the total population rising slightly to 14.8 percent, prior to declining slightly to 14.6 percent in 1931, despite the total Hindu population growing to roughly 3,115,000 persons.
-Ergo in the absence of partition in 1947 and other anti-social events that followed, it is estimated the present-day Pakistan hindu population would be approximately 30,320,000 or 14.6%, well above the current population of 4.44 million or 2.14%, as reported in the 2017 Census of Pakistan.
+Decadal censuses taken in British India revealed the religious composition of all administrative divisions that would ultimately compose regions situated in contemporary Pakistan.
+The 1901 Census in British India taken in administrative divisions that would ultimately compose regions situated in contemporary Pakistan indicated that Hindus numbered approximately 3,009,842 persons and comprised roughly 17.1 percent of the total population, followed by a decline to around 2,766,581 persons or to 14.7 percent in 1911.
+The Hindu population would rise to approximately 2,957,680 persons in 1921 with the share of the total population rising to 15.3 percent, prior to declining back to 14.7 percent in 1931, despite the total Hindu population growing to roughly 3,298,570 persons.